 This is a manual foot massager, so it won’t have as many features as an electric model.
 However, it has several raised points which work well to massage the feet.
 The points are placed close together so they maximize contact with your feet.
 This ensures that it reaches your smaller muscles and ligaments.

 The tool looks like a tube that helps the user roll it across the floor as they use it.
 It’s just 7.2 inches long and 10.58 ounces in weight.
-This lets you carry it around with you easily and store it away for later use.
+This lets you carry it around with you easily.

 - Small size – Portable and easy to store away